peteroupc/peteroupc.github.io/bernoulli.md

 6. Run this algorithm recursively, but with _pos_ = _pos_ + 1 and _r_ = _r_.
 If the result is _s_, return 0.
 Otherwise, go to step 5.

 > **Note:** If any of these algorithms encounters a probability outside the interval [0, 1], the entire algorithm will fail for that continued fraction.
 >
+> **Note:** These algorithms will work for continued fractions of the form "1 &minus; ..." (rather than "0 + ...") if&mdash;
+>
+> - before running the algorithm, the first partial numerator and denominator have their sign removed, and
+> - after running the algorithm, 1 minus the result (rather than just the result) is taken.
+>
 > **Note:**  The following is an alternative way to write the first algorithm, which better shows the inspiration because it shows how the "even parity construction" (or the two-coin special case) as well as the "1 &minus; _x_" construction can be used to develop rational number simulators that are as big as their continued fraction expansions, as suggested in the cited part of the Flajolet paper.
 However, it only works if the size of the continued fraction expansion (here, _size_) is known in advance.
 >